exasol/public-knowledgebase/Database-Features/number_decimal-lua_error.md

 I get the following error message:

 > [!CAUTION]
-> [Code: 0, SQL State: 22001] Lua Error "decimal expected, got number" caught in script "TEST"."TESTDECI" at line 4 (Session: 1836005522647613440)
+> [Code: 0, SQL State: 22001] Lua Error "decimal expected, got number" caught in script "TEST"."NUMBER_DECIMAL_UDF" at line 4 (Session: 1836005522647613440)

 ## The Error

 We get "decimal expected, got number" error in this Exasol Lua UDF because Exasol's UDF environment treats DECIMAL types very strictly, and the result of a division operation (/) in Lua, even between two numbers that originated as DECIMAL, will default to a standard Lua number (which is a floating-point double).

-The as output (EMIT) expect an instance of decimal object, this means a value of the same type as the column declared (b DECIMAL(18,0)) but it is passing a standard Lua number (e.g., 20, 5.03) via ctx.emit.
+The output (EMIT) expect an instance of decimal object, this means a value of the same type as the column declared (b DECIMAL(18,0)) but it is passing a standard Lua number (e.g., 20, 5.03) via ctx.emit.

 ## The Solution